The Thousand Natural Shocks

 Next, when I see a person as having value, what does this mean?
 Sometimes this is really an observation about myself—it is saying that I know this person and enjoy them.
 In this case, Epictetus’s advice may apply.
 When one source of enjoyment dies, maybe I just need to meet another.

 But it is also the case that I can recognize a value in humans that is inherent, that I am not merely noting my feelings but am recognizing something objectively there in the person.
-And there is a strange thing about inherent value in humans: in talking about something all humans have, it is really speaking of the unique value that possessed by each.
+And there is a strange thing about inherent value in humans: in talking about something all humans have, it is really speaking of the unique value possessed by each.
 When I recognize and appreciate your value, it is both recognizing something you have insofar as you are a human, and something you have insofar as you are you.
 Humans are individually respectworthy as unique, not just as instances of humanity.

 And if humans have value apart from my assigning it, then when a person dies it is not a neutral event.
 It is a bad one.
 The death of a person is the removal from the earth of a valuable being.